sunsided/libfixkalman/FUNCTIONS.rst

 This performs a state and covariance update according to the state transition model *A* and the input model *B*.
 If *B* has zero dimensions, only the state transition model will be used.

-This function is a thin wrapper around `kalman_predict_x`_ and `kalman_predict_Q`_.
+This function is a thin wrapper around `kalman_predict_x`_ and `kalman_predict_P`_.
 It is often more efficient to perform the state update manually instead of relying on the matrix multiplication algorithm.
-In this case, `kalman_predict_Q`_ can be used to update the system covariance matrix afterwards.
+In this case, `kalman_predict_P`_ can be used to update the system covariance matrix afterwards.

 If input values are used, the user is required to set the values in ``kfm.u`` prior to calling this function.